James N. Britton

-James Nimmo Britton (18 May 1908 – 28 February 1994) was an influential British educator at the UCL Institute of Education whose theory of language and learning helped guide research in school writing, while shaping the progressive teaching of language, writing, and literature in both England and the United States after the Dartmouth Conference (1966) of Anglo-American English educators.
+James Nimmo Britton (18 May 1908 – 28 February 1994) was a British educator at the UCL Institute of Education whose theory of language and learning helped guide research in school writing, while shaping the progressive teaching of language, writing, and literature in both England and the United States after the Dartmouth Conference (1966) of Anglo-American English educators.

 Biography

 Early life

 James Nimmo Britton was born in Scarborough, England, on 18 May 1908, the second of the four children of James Nimmo Britton (1873–1945), Baptist minister, and his wife, Elsie Clare (1884–1956), daughter of the Revd William Slater, Baptist minister.
 His older sister was Clare Winnicott née Britton who became an acclaimed psychoanalyst whilst his younger brother Karl Britton became a philosopher.

 Education and teaching

 He graduated with a B.A. honours degree in English from University College London, where he held the Campbell Clarke Scholarship and the John Oliver Hobbes Memorial Scholarship.
 From 1933–1938, he taught English at Harrow Weald County Grammar School, in the state educational system.
 It was during this time that Britton wrote his first work, English on the Anvil, in which Britton studied the common errors made by pupils and wrote a series of exercises where students deduced how to apply grammar themselves instead of learning by rote the rules of grammar.